ccverak/carloscastellanos.dev/content/posts/2019-10-02-my-testing-practices.md

 - I like to think always on having these `test steps` and make them pretty clear for readability matters as well.
 - I like to have all the 4 `test steps` `co-located` in consecutive lines, yeah, for readability again.

-Across the years I have realized that it is very valuable for individuals and for teams to write tests in a way that are self-expressive, where everything is there put together like a paragraph, no need to analyzing shared globals or scrolling up and down to look for more context.
+Across the years I have realized that it is very valuable to write tests in a self-expressive way, where everything is there put together like a paragraph, no need to analyzing shared globals or scrolling up and down to look for more context.
 How many times have you been bitten by a chain of `before` or `beforeEach` with overlapping declarations?
 Now you get my point, I suppose...
 Another benefit is that while keeping things simple for tests if it starts hurting, it's most likely because you may have design problems in your application code.

 ## How I use mocks, stubs